All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Horn Attack: Dellinger can use his horns to impale opponents when headbutting them.

-- Horned Humanoid: Dellinger is half human, half Fighting Fish fish-man.
+- Horned Humanoid: Dellinger is half human, half Fighting Fish fish-man, a kind of bull-like fish.
 One of the species' traits he shares is their horns.

 - Improbable Age: He's been an officer of the Donquixote Pirates since he was a baby!

-- Japanese Pronouns: Dellinger uses atashi, a pronoun generally used by women.
+- Japanese Pronouns: Dellinger uses atashi, a pronoun generally used by women, to indicate his effeminate personality.

 - Laser-Guided Karma: Dellinger suffers from this no sooner when he defeats Ideo, claiming how no one can beat the Doflamingo Family, himself included just cause he's a half human fish-man.
 No sooner then he reaches the third level of the plateau he's quickly taken out by Cavendish in his sleepwalking persona.
 What makes this even more karmic is that Dellinger's fighting style revolves around blitzing his opponents with his speed, and now he's taken out by the even faster Hakuba.

-- Literal Ass-Kicking: Dellinger attempted to kick a downed Luffy, but Zoro redirects his movement to Machvise's ass instead.
+- Literal Ass-Kicking: Dellinger attempts to kick a downed Luffy, but Zoro redirects his movement to Machvise's ass instead.

-- Man Bites Man: Dellinger bit Ideo on the shoulder with his sharp teeth, though he's half-human and half-fish-man.
+- Man Bites Man: Though he's actually half-human and half-fish-man, Dellinger bites Ideo on the shoulder with his sharp teeth.

 - Nice Hat: Since he was a baby, he constantly wears a hat that fits his horns.

-- Raised as the Opposite Gender: Giolla raised him as a female, resulting in his very effeminate personality.
+- Raised as the Opposite Gender: Giolla raised Dellinger as a girl, resulting in his very effeminate personality and dressing choice.

 - Red Eyes, Take Warning: When his "fighting fish" instincts emerge, his eyes become red and he gets really dangerous.